 Protection of Intellectual Property (IP)

 In many cases, successful commercialisation of research results or original ideas requires that they are protected to safeguard the interests of the inventors and the College.
 This can involve patent protection or consideration of copyright issues, for example for written material or the licensing of software written by College staff.
-Research & Enterprise can advise on this and, if appropriate, will arrange suitable protection.
-Please contact your RBDM at an early stage to discuss.
+Research & Innovation can advise on this and, if appropriate, will arrange suitable protection.
+Please contact your Knowledge Exchange Manager at an early stage to discuss.

 As well as protecting any potential commercial interests of the College and the inventors, it should be noted that it is now a requirement of many public/charitable and commercial funders that intellectual property is adequately protected.

 Release of software developed by College staff under open source (OSS) licenses may be an appropriate course to take to maximise knowledge transfer opportunities, but in other cases may be a significant impediment to the most effective knowledge transfer outcomes.
-Please contact your RBDM to discuss the most effective course of action for software licensing.
+Please contact your Knowledge Exchange Manager to discuss the most effective course of action for software licensing.

 Spin-out company formation

-Royal Holloway has obtained funding for the formation of a number of spin-out companies, drawing on ideas generated by academic staff from several departments including Media Arts, Psychology, and Biological Sciences.
 Depending on a number of factors, forming a company may or may not be the most effective way of achieving knowledge exchange.
-The RBDMs in Research and Enterprise are very happy to discuss this option with inventors, in accordance with with RHUL’s Company Formation Policy and Procedures.
+The Head of Knowledge Exchange and Enterprise is very happy to discuss this option with inventors, in accordance with RHUL’s Company Formation Policy and Procedures.
 Spin-out company foundation usually requires some form of initial intellectual property protection, often patenting.
-If a spin-out appears to be the most effective knowledge transfer route, R&E can assist in seeking funding to support the new company.
+If a spin-out appears to be the most effective knowledge transfer route, R&I can assist in seeking funding to support the new company.